 4.3 Transparency and Accountability in the Diamond Sector

 Since the inception of formalized mining in Chiadzwa, the Committee observed that the sector has been dogged with issues of transparency and accountability in the production, marketing, fiscal contributions and general administration.
-The Committee noted with concern that there was lot of work that still needed to be done to improve on transparency and accountability in the entire value chain of of the country's diamonds.
+The Committee noted with concern that there was lot of work that still needed to be done to improve on transparency and accountability in the entire value chain of the country's diamonds.
 The key areas that the Committee observed which touched on transparency and accountability include: the aborted auction sale, the selection process of joint venture partners, corporate governance systems in the joint venture companies, the smuggling and leakages of diamonds from Marange as well the mining contracts signed by Government.

 4.3.1 Aborted Auction Sale